saintdannyyy/ask-your-ot/README.md

-# Ask Your OT 🧠
+# OTConekt 🧠

-**Ask Your OT** is a cross-platform mobile tele-rehabilitation app that connects individuals seeking occupational therapy with licensed therapists.
+**OTConekt** is a cross-platform mobile tele-rehabilitation app that connects individuals seeking occupational therapy with licensed therapists.
 Built using **React Native (Expo)** and powered by **Supabase**, this project focuses on accessibility, flexibility, and seamless virtual care.

 ---